Pedro Lamy

-José Pedro Mourão Nunes Lamy Viçoso, OIH, known as Pedro Lamy (/pt/; born 20 March 1972), is a Portuguese former professional racing driver.
+José Pedro Mourão Nunes Lamy Viçoso, OIH, (/pt/; born 20 March 1972) is a Portuguese former professional racing driver.
 He was the first Portuguese driver to score a point in a Formula One World Championship event, in the 1995 Australian Grand Prix, for Minardi.

 Racing career

 Early years

 Born in Aldeia Galega da Merceana, Alenquer, Portugal, Lamy graduated from karting and won the Portuguese Formula Ford Championship in his debut year, in 1989, at the age of 17.
 Taking on Domingos Piedade as a manager, Lamy moved to Formula Opel Lotus and won the championship in his second attempt, in 1991.

 With Piedade's help, Lamy went to Germany to race in the local Formula Three series.
 Signing for Willi Weber's team, he defeated Marco Werner in the fight for the Championship, in 1992, also winning the Marlboro Masters in Zandvoort and finishing second in the Macau Grand Prix.
-In 1993 he raced for Crypton Engineering in Formula 3000 and finished second in the series, one point behind champion Olivier Panis, although he scored a win at Pau, a narrow street course considered even more difficult than Monaco.
+In 1993, he raced for Crypton Engineering in Formula 3000 and finished second in the series, one point behind champion Olivier Panis, although he scored a win at Pau, a narrow street course considered even more difficult than Monaco.